dfinity/portal/README.md

 ## Showcase submission guidelines

+_Disclaimer: You should have a working canister for your product to be showcased.
+Our team will review the PR and get back to you for any further questions.
+In the meantime, please contact devcomms@dfinity.org if you have any questions._

 Add your project to the end of [`showcase.json`](/showcase.json).
 Refer to the object schema below for the required fields.

 Make up a unique project id.
 For example, if your project is called `Awesome ICP Project!`, your project id could be `awesome-icp-project`.